streamr-dev/network/docs/docs/help/operator-faq.md

 No, you will need to periodically check and claim your uncollected earnings from the Operator(s) that you have staked/delegated on.

 #### How does the auto collect earnings work?
 Nodes work on a collection trigger which is based on how much value there is to collect.
 The limit to decide whether the earnings are collected upon checking is configurable, and this is defined relative to the limit.
 The default is halfway to the limit, meaning that uncollected earnings are collected when they equal at least 2.5% of Operator stake.
-If nodes are running and have enough `MATIC` to pay for gas, then the 5% uncollected limit should not be exceeded.
+If nodes are running and have enough `POL` to pay for gas, then the 5% uncollected limit should not be exceeded.

 These check runs every hour by default.